ncatlab/nlab-content/pages/1/6/8/5/5861/content.md

 #### Relation to infinitesimal cohesion
  {#RelationToInfinitesimalCohesion}

-We discuss how differentiatl cohesion in the sense of def. \ref{InfinitesimalCohesiveInfTopos} relates to [[infinitesimal cohesion]].
+We discuss how differential cohesion in the sense of def. \ref{InfinitesimalCohesiveInfTopos} relates to [[infinitesimal cohesion]].

 +-- {: .num_defn #InducedRelativeShapeAndFlat}
 ###### Definition